jdowning/puppet-influxdb/README.md

 ## Description

-This Puppet module will install [influxdb](https://influxdb.org).
-It is works with Debian/Ubuntu based distros.
-It should also work with RedHat/CentOS.
+This Puppet module will install [influxdb](https://influxdb.org) on Debian or RedHat.

+This module is still under active development so things are likely to change.
+If you have any ideas or contributions, feel free to open a pull request!

 ## Installation